raspberrypilearning/sense-hat-puzzle-box/en/step_14.md

 ## Check the combination

-To check the combination, you need to create a loop which will continue until the `code` list has been emptied.
+To check the combination, you need to create a loop which will continue until the `combination` list has been emptied.
 For this you'll need a `while` loop.

-+ Create a `while` loop which will run while the number of items in the `combination` list is greater than 0.

 To find the number of items in a list, you can use the `len()` function to find the length of the list, like this: